 The Project area falls within the middle Vaal Water Management Area (WMA), and the quaternary catchment C81L.
-The Dwaalspruit forms a channel running south and the Meul forms a channel running North of the Project Area.
-The Present Ecological Status (PES) of both of these systems is 'Largely natural with few modifications' (Figure 5-1).
+The Meul forms a channel running North of the Project Area.
+The Present Ecological Status (PES) of this system is 'Largely natural with few modifications' (Figure 5-1).
 The channels fall within the C81L river catchment which receives a mean annual precipitation of approximately 500 mm to 700 mm (DWS, 2014) and is considered ecologically stressed due anthropogenic activities including agricultural cultivation and mining.